Actindo-AG/Documentation/RetailSuiteAccounting/Overview/04_CountraAccountSpecialFunctions.md

 ## Correction key

-Correction keys are used to cancel postings, create postings for EU transactions or postings with individual tax keys longer than 1 digit.
+Correction keys are used to cancel postings, create postings for EU transactions or postings with customized tax keys longer than 1 digit.

 ## Tax key